 And yes, some qualities and aspects flow smoothly, like trines and sextiles, but I have also seen people with lots of trines and sextiles in their charts and they do little with their lives and coast along.
 (And that may well be their path in this life, to learn how to let go and flow.)

 Last week I had a client who had a number of planets in her twelfth house.
 Old time astrologers called it the House of Undoing.
-I call it the House of Unconscious Awareness, as do many other astrologers.
+I call it the House of Subconscious Awareness, as do many other astrologers.
 And yes, it can have challenges attached to it, but if you learn how to deal with it, it’s yours to use.
 My client is a professional healer & psychic, with an excellent success rate.
 Looks like she took the unconscious/intuitive path to manifesting those twelfth house planets.
 Not so “bad” after all…

 Here’s a little anecdote about bad & good that some of you may know: